Ruffin G. Pleasant: Early life

-Moving up the political ladder

-Pleasant was first city attorney in Shreveport, then state attorney general, and finally governor.
-In the 1916 general election, Pleasant, as the Democratic nominee, faced the Progressive Party's John M. Parker.
-Pleasant prevailed with 80,807 votes (62.5 percent) to Parker's 37.2 percent.
-Parker, a friend of Theodore Roosevelt's until their political split in 1916, thereafter returned to the Democratic Party and won the 1920 gubernatorial election with Pleasant's support.
+Political career

+Pleasant was the city attorney of Shreveport from 1902 until 1908 and became state attorney general in 1912.
+Backed by the Regular Democratic Organization, Pleasant defeated Thomas Barret in the Democratic Primary for the 1916 gubernatorial election.
+He went on to defeat Progressive candidate John M. Parker with 80,807 votes (62.5%) to Parker's 48,085 (37.2%).
 At the time Louisiana governors could serve only one four-year term and could not seek a second term until four years had lapsed since the end of a previous term.

-As governor, Pleasant encouraged volunteers and contributions for the war effort.
-Louisiana's support for the war was considered to have been among the strongest in the nation.
-He named Lee Emmett Thomas, a banker and a former Speaker of the Louisiana House of Representatives, as the chairman of the Louisiana Tax Commission and then the state banking examiner.
-Thomas thereafter served as mayor of Shreveport from 1922 to 1930.
-Oddly, Thomas was born in Marion, Louisiana, and educated in Union Parish at Pleasant's birthplace of Shiloh.

-In 1917, Pleasant signed into law a measure by the freshman state senator, Norris C. Williamson of East Carroll Parish, which authorized state funding for the eradication of the cattle tick pest.
+After Americas entry into World War I in April 1917, Pleasant mobilized to support the war effort.
+Eleven major military installations were constructed, and New Orleans’s shipbuilding and port facilities were updated.
+More than 71,000 Louisianans fought in the war and at least 1,400 sacrificed their lives.
+Unpopular with many in New Orleans, Pleasant endorsed prohibition when the U.S. Congress passed the Volstead Act.
+In 1917, Pleasant signed into law a measure by the freshman state senator, Norris C. Williamson, which authorized state funding for the eradication of the cattle tick pest.
+At the end of his term, Pleasant supported calls for a constitutional convention in 1921, to which he served as a delegate.

-When Pleasant was elected governor, voters also chose Harry D. Wilson, a former state representative from Tangipahoa Parish, who began a 32-year tenure (1916-1948) as the Louisiana Commissioner of Agriculture and Forestry.
-Pleasant named the cotton farmer C. C. McCrory of Ascension Parish as the adjutant general of the Louisiana National Guard.
-Later McCrory's son, Sidney McCrory, served a term as the state agriculture commissioner.

 After leaving the governorship, Pleasant resumed his law practice in Shreveport.
-He soon broke with his successor, John M. Parker, over tax policy and supported Huey Pierce Long Jr. Not long afterward, he broke with Long too and became a leading spokesman for the anti-Long faction of the Louisiana Democratic Party.
+He remained politically active and supported his former opponent John Parker in the 1920 gubernatorial election.
+He soon broke with his successor over his tax policy and supported Huey Pierce Long Jr. Not long afterward, he broke with Long too and became a leading spokesman for the anti-Long faction of the Louisiana Democratic Party.

-Pleasant was elected as a member of the Louisiana Constitutional Convention of 1921.
-That particular constitution produced by the delegates was superseded in 1974 by a newer governing document.

 Pleasant was a delegate to the Democratic National Convention of 1916, which renominated Woodrow Wilson for president and Thomas Marshall of Indiana for vice president.
 He was also a delegate to the Democratic convention in 1924, which took 103 ballots to nominate John W. Davis of West Virginia as the party's compromise presidential nominee.